The-101-project/Lock_In_Amplifier_Review/readme.md

 * From the `ACoUIRE` menu, selected: Averaging with 128 samples

 RESULT: **SUCCESS** THE RECEIVER SIGNAL IS 'EXTRACTED FROM NOISE'
+* The receiving signal amplitude is 10mV p-p.

 <p align="center">
 <img
 src="img/17.PNG"